Golden Valley, Arizona: Infrastructure

 Golden Valley is an unincorporated area and is administered directly by Mohave County.
 Police protection is provided by the Mohave County Sheriff's Office; fire protection is provided by the Golden Valley Fire Department.
 K–12 education is provided by Kingman Unified School District.
 One elementary school, Black Mountain Elementary, is located in Golden Valley, but older students must be bused to Kingman for high school.

+Education

+The CDP is in the Kingman Unified School District.

 State prison

-The Arizona State Prison – Kingman has a Golden Valley valley address and is 10 mi south of the community.
+The Arizona State Prison – Kingman has a Golden Valley address and is 10 mi south of the community.
 When it was being sold to the residents of Golden Valley it was promised it would be a prison for DUI offenders only.
 Due to control of the inmate population problems the contract for the prison has changed hands since its opening.
 It is a for-profit prison operated by GEO Group under contract to hold inmates for the Arizona Department of Corrections.